belindamo/derp/section_notes/05-experiment-runs.md

 For another experiment, duplicate experiments/exp\_20250904\_180037 into a new experiments/exp\_<id> folder, and run the 2nd experiment there.
-You want to make 1 change: instead of using synthetic data, use 2000 lines from the CIFAR dataset!
-So that we are using real data and can validate more quickly that it works, with a subset of CIFAR
+You want to make 1 change:

 # Experiment Runs: Distribution Enforcement via Random Probe (DERP)